Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 5. Warm Temperature

-Anything above 90-degrees and below 50 degrees Fahrenheit could harm both varieties.
+Anything above 90ºF and below 50ºF could harm both varieties.

 Besides, you also need to take these species from direct sunlight and drafty areas like heating and cooling vents.